top of page

 Accelerate Program Intern

-Oluwafemi Iluyemi is an undergraduate at the University of Pittsburgh with a double major in Finance and Business Information Systems.
+Oluwafemi Iluyemi is a recent graduate of the University of Pittsburgh with a double major in Finance and Business Information Systems.
 She has previous experience in nonprofit consulting and as an intern for Ernst & Young within Business Consulting – Finance.
 Additionally, she is passionate about sustainability and community service, as she works on a committee that organizes community service events at the University of Pittsburgh.
 Oluwafemi will support PRCC’s efforts on marketing, social media outreach, community engagement, and project management.

 Rick Price